hoereth/i18n-maven-plugin/README.md

 ### Format

-The plugin will create the language files for you with all their pecularities.
+The plugin will create the language files for you with all their peculiarities.
 Examples:

 * JAVA properties: They must be **Latin1** encoded.
 UTF-8 characters can be escaped like this: **ä = \u00E4**.
 You have to deal with edge cases like the **!** character - it needs to be escaped like this: **\!**.
 Logical line breaks need to be terminated with a backslash.
 * C strings: They must be UTF-16 encoded.